What Does it Mean to Study Human Resources?

-The human resources field has advanced beyond its early clerical functions of managing employee benefits and recruiting, interviewing, and hiring new personnel.
-Increasingly, today's human resources professionals work with the organization's top executives on strategic planning--using their expertise to suggest and change policies which affect the workforce.
+The field of human resources has advanced beyond its early clerical functions of managing employee benefits and recruiting, interviewing, and hiring new personnel.
+In many businesses, human resources professionals work with the organization's executives on strategic planning, using their knowledge to suggest and change policies which affect the workforce.

-Senior management is recognizing the importance of the human resources department to the bottom line.
-Happy, well-compensated employees provide a competitive advantage, a strong corporate environment, and prove to be more innovative, efficient and productive than in companies where employees feel undervalued by management.
-Since many enterprises are too large to permit close contact between top management and employees, human resources specialists serve as a mediator between them.
+In many ways, senior management is recognizing the importance of the human resources department to the bottom line.
+Happy, well-compensated employees contribute to a competitive advantage and a strong corporate environment, and have been found to be more innovative, efficient and productive than in companies where employees feel undervalued by management.
+Since many enterprises are too large to permit close contact between management and employees, human resources specialists serve as a mediator between them.

 Attracting the most qualified employees and matching them to the jobs for which they are best suited (and then keeping them) is important for the success of any organization.
 Conversely, reducing redundancy or removing workers who are no longer working towards corporate goals is also an important function in human resources management.